Wilson Combat EDC X9S

 Wilson Combat added to its EDC line this year with the X9S Subcompact pistol.
 Designed for deep cover and concealed carry, the alloy-framed gun is based on the 1911 pistol with some of Bill Wilson’s own refinements.

 Chambered in 9mm, the EDC X9S has a capacity of 10+1 and weighs just 30 ounces fully loaded.
 Wilson Combat machines the X9S’s frame from 7065-T6 aluminum.
-To keep the gun’s dimensions as trim as possible, WC machines its trademark X-Tac traction texture into the gun’s frontstrap and backstraps and also the sides of the frame where grips would normally go.
-Though the gun is built without a grip safety, WC does incorporate a beavertail into the frame to prevent hammer bite.
+To keep the gun’s dimensions as trim as possible, Wilson Combat machines its trademark X-Tac traction texture into the gun’s frontstrap and backstraps and also the sides of the frame where grips would normally go.
+Though the gun is built without a grip safety, Wilson Combat does incorporate a beavertail into the frame to prevent hammer bite.
 The frame also features a cut at the junction of the triggerguard and frontstrap to allow the shooter to get a higher hold, and the dust cover is designed to accept a compact light/laser.

 Advertisement — Continue Reading Below

-WC machines the X9S’s slide from stainless steel.
+Wilson Combat machines the X9S’s slide from stainless steel.
 It is a tri-top design and the slide flat between the sights is serrated at 30-lpi.
 The ejection port is lowered and an external extractor is used.

 Every Wilson Combat pistol I have ever fired has produced head-turning accuracy and the X9S is no different.
 Our three-group average measured under 0.75 inches at 15 yards.
 This type of accuracy doesn’t happen by accident, and Wilson Combat offers a 1.5-inch accuracy guarantee at 25 yards!

 The X9S uses a stainless steel, match-grade barrel with a coned muzzle and supported chamber.
 There is no bushing used on this gun, and the barrel tube and chamber exterior are fluted, giving dirt and firing residue a place to go instead of tying up the gun.
-Because of the gun’s petite dimensions and short barrel, WC uses a dual recoil spring system to give the little gun the needed spring mass to cycle properly.
+Because of the gun’s petite dimensions and short barrel, Wilson Combat uses a dual recoil spring system to give the little gun the needed spring mass to cycle properly.

 Sights also aided in shooting this little gun well and Wilson Combat uses a florescent green front sight and a Battlesight rear with a deep notch “U.” Not only could I shoot tiny groups with them, but I found them to be very fast during shooting exercises.
 The gun’s trigger was also very helpful in shooting accurately and broke crisply with 4 pounds of pressure.

-Because of its intended use, WC outfits the X9S with a strong-side-only thumb safety of standard dimensions.
+Because of its intended use, Wilson Combat outfits the X9S with a strong-side-only thumb safety of standard dimensions.
 The X9S ships with one 10-round magazine that fits flush with the bottom of the frame.
-WC machined pulls on each side of the grip for the user to rip out a stuck magazine if needed.
+Wilson Combat machined pulls on each side of the grip for the user to rip out a stuck magazine if needed.
 A 15-round magazine is also shipped with the gun and it has a machined aluminum base pad that acts as a grip extension and gives the shooter as much room on the frontstrap as any standard size 1911.
 Those who favor the 1911 operating system but need a smaller footprint for concealed carry should give the Wilson Combat EDC X9S a strong look!

 Our Overall Scores